 Most of the images I have collected are far from the traditional stations of the cross though I have ended the collection with a mimed rendition of Sandi Patty’s Via Dolorosa.
 If there are other international images you think should be a part of this collection, please add them in the comments.
 I would like to continue to enrich this list each year and there is still enough time before Good Friday for me to update this post.
 Enjoy!

-Godspace contributor Lilly Lewin has made her Stations of the Cross kit available for free this year (2020).
+- Godspace contributor Lilly Lewin made a Stations of the Cross kit that accompanies an online experience.

 Explanation of the stations of the Cross: